GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 do not reset or rewrite Timer registers.
 These two APIs validate the Timer instance and requested state, then directly read or mutate the RCC APB1 clock enable bit; they must not require the Timer clock gate to already be enabled.
+The target contract reopens the OFF transition: gating an active/non-quiescent Timer must be rejected or exposed as an accurately named intentional pause.

 `TIM_GetOperationState()` and `TIM_SetOperationState()` own only
 `TIMx_CR1.CEN`.
 They do not enable or disable the RCC APB1 clock gate.
 Public